WHAT IS MIPEX?

 The MIPEX tool gives policymakers a quick reference guide to assess the impact of their policy changes and get an overall impression of their country’s strengths and weaknesses.
 This allows governments to see the effects of their approach and policy changes.
 It highlights policies that score well and possible areas for improvement.
-You can compare these strengths and weaknesses with other countries, either across your region, Europe and North America, or all the countries at once.
+You can compare these strengths and weaknesses with other countries.
 You can find inspiration for policies and learn lessons from their objectives, implementation and results.
 You can also use MIPEX to assess the impact of future changes and evaluate past policies.
 You can further collect and share evidence about how past policies were funded, implemented, and evaluated, so that future policies can improve.

 The MIPEX can be used by global actors as a benchmark to assess the impact of international and European standards, be they binding law, voluntary agreements or recommendations, on national law and policies.
 It also presents information on how national governments have committed to their implementation.
 You can see who falls below and who goes beyond these standards; whether standards have motivated change and improvements and if there is a need for assistance in developing implementation measures.
 Where there are no standards you can see if there is room for future cooperation by looking at common strengths and weaknesses.